Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Speed

 One measure of HFT activity is the cancellation to execution ratio.
 I can compute these estimates for only a subset of the exchanges, Binance, Bitfinex and Coinbase, where the API provides accurate timestamps of the orders.
 These estimates are in \autoref{fig:stablecoin_ceratio}.

-Cancellation to execution (CE) ratios are under six on Binance for Tether, USD Coin, and Pax.
+Cancellation to execution (CE) ratios are under three on Binance for Tether and USD Coin.
 This is low compared to the typical US large cap equity.
-The SEC Midas website\footnote{\url{https://www.sec.gov/marketstructure/datavis/ma_stocks_canceltotrade.html}} reports a 22-day moving average of 9.06 for the last month of 2020.
+The SEC Midas website\footnote{\url{https://www.sec.gov/marketstructure/datavis/ma_stocks_canceltotrade.html}} reports a 22-day moving average of 9.52 for January 2022.
 Along with the narrow spreads, this suggests liquidity providers face little risk of adverse selection.

-Dai has higher CE ratios: nearly 12 on Coinbase and almost 300 on Bitfinex.
-Pax has a CE ratio of 5.56 on Binance.\footnote{Trading activity is so low for Dai on Bitfinex, I exclude the pair from this figure.
-There are many days in which the CE ratio is over 1,000 though.}